Zhangmingyang-Su/Autonomous-Driving-Perception/README.md

 This repository is for Computer Vision course project at George Washington University, The main purpose of this project is trying to complete Autonomous Driving Perception tasks to ensure safe driving condition.

 ## Team Member
-* Zhangmingyang Su, Ze Gong, Derasari Preet
+* Zhangmingyang Su, Ze Gong, Derasari Preet.

 ## Package Installation